 Property damage claims for damage to WSU owned vehicles are made to Compliance and Risk Management per WSU Safety Policies and Procedures Manual 7.20, Reporting Motor Vehicle Accident, using a Standard Form 137, Vehicle Collision Report Form.
 This form is to be filled out online, with a PDF of the report forwarded to the supervisor, who will review and forward the report, via email, to riskmanagement.wsu.edu.

 If law enforcement does not respond to the accident, drivers are required by law to complete and file the Washington State Patrol Collision report form 161.

 Provides liability insurance to interns participating in off-campus internships while in a non-medical practicum at off-locations not under the control and supervision of WSU employees.
-Please review the list of specialties which can be covered by this policy.
 This policy has a $2,500.00 per occurrence deductible which must be paid by the student if a loss occurs.

 There is a common belief that WSU has insurance for everything.
 This is not accurate.
 In many instances of loss, the University is either “self-insured” or “non-insured.”
 In the case of non- insurance, WSU departments bear the cost of any loss out of their own budget.
 There are two areas in which WSU is insured through formal self-insurance programs: